ECIS Strategic Plan

 (pdf 7 MB)

-The Energy Security program works to reduce the risks of transformative energy solutions that will enhance the nation’s security and economic prosperity.
-The Climate Security program works to understand and prepare the nation for the national security implications of climate change.
-The Infrastructure Security program develops and applies technologies/analytical approaches to secure the nation’s critical infrastructure against natural or malicious disruption.
-The Enabling Capabilities program is the capability base that supports ECIS and champions science at Sandia.
+The Renewable Systems program works to reduce the risks of transformative energy solutions that will enhance the nation’s security and economic prosperity.
+The Climate/Environment program works to understand and prepare the nation for the national security implications of climate change.
+The Energy Infrastructure program develops and applies technologies/analytical approaches to secure the nation’s critical infrastructure against natural or malicious disruption.
+The Energy Research program is the capability base that supports EC and champions science at Sandia.

-The Energy Security program area works to reduce the risks of transformative energy solutions that will enhance the nation’s security and economic prosperity.
+The Renewable Systems program area works to reduce the risks of transformative energy solutions that will enhance the nation’s security and economic prosperity.
 Energy security research at Sandia seeks to address key challenges facing our nation and the world.
 We work with the energy industry to improve current hardware and develop the next generation of technologies to extract or produce energy.

-The Energy, Climate, and Infrastructure Security (ECIS) Strategic Management Unit (SMU) spearheads research into energy alternatives that will help the nation reduce its dependence on oil and coal and to combat the effects of climate change.
+The Energy and Climate (EC) Program Management Unit (PMU) spearheads research into energy alternatives that will help the nation reduce its dependence on oil and coal and to combat the effects of climate change.
 Sandia’s long history with geothermal, solar, and wind energy research has seen a vast increase in effort and intensity over the past 15 years and has also been supplemented in recent years with efforts in biologically based fuels: biomass from nonfood plant sources and algae—both of which can be grown on land unsuitable for farming.

 The DOE Office of Science (SC) is the single largest supporter of basic research in the physical sciences in the U.S., providing more than 40 percent of total funding in this area.
 Sandia has active research programs funded by the SC Offices of Advanced Scientific Computing Research (ASCR), Basic Energy Sciences (BES), Biological & Environmental Research (BER), and Fusion Energy Sciences (FES).
 This work is foundational to many mission areas at Sandia, from energy, to nuclear weapons, to national security generally.
 The Office of Science is renowned for its ability to build and operate user facilities to enable fundamental research that are open to researchers from around the world on the basis of peer reviewed proposals.